LIVErtising 2019 on the starting blocks

 A key idea is that the course is only intended to be a springboard for your own discoveries, and for your feedback and public contribution, live during the lectures and online on the blog and Twitter feed.

 I am really keen to start again, looking forward to comments, questions, suggestions – whatever may help us better understand that complex LIVEscape we’re living in.
 To get us going, here is the handout for the first lecture.
-It is entitled… “Where has the Love gone?” .
+It is entitled… “Is there a little love left for advertising?” .
 Very suitable for St Valentine’s day, wouldn’t you say?
+And here is the link to download the doc easily.